Mara-Li/Obsidian-Snippet-collection/README.md

 This Semi WYSIWYG mode is more like the mobile mode on the full snippet.
 It prevent the "cursor jump" with the text selection.

+## Wysiwyg code mirror companion
+It's a little snippet that must be used with the plugin [Code Mirror Options](https://github.com/nothingislost/obsidian-codemirror-options).
+It works only for PC.

 ## Information about mobile support
 On mobile, the code mirror version used is **Code Mirror 6**, not **Code Mirror 5**.
 So, activeline doesn’t work.
 I use another “tricks” to create a WYSIWYG view.
 For example :